rokon12/javac/README.md

 The project uses React and the react-monaco-editor package, which allows you to use the Monaco editor in a React application.
 The project also uses the performance API to calculate the execution time of the code.

-Overall, this project is a powerful and user-friendly tool for Java developers, providing a convenient and efficient way to write, run, and debug Java code in the browser.
+Overall, this project is a powerful and user-friendly tool for Java developers, providing a convenient and efficient way to write, and run Java code in the browser.

 ## How to Run the UI